Mountain Biking at Jackrabbit Mountain

 The campground is open May thru September.
 It offers three loops with 99 sites for tents or trailers, but no hook-ups are available for RVs.
 Each site has a picnic table, fire grill, tent platform, and parking spur.
 Accessible flush toilets, hot showers and drinking water are available.
 Nearby are a two-vehicle-wide boat ramp and two picnic shelters.

-For more information or to make a reservation, visit Reserve America.
+For more information or to make a reservation, visit the Jackrabbi Mountain Campground's page on Reserve America.

 There are more hotels nearby in Hayesville and also a bit further in Murphy (about a 30 minute drive).